++ U. S. Chapters ++

 Gary Hollingshead, mailto:garyah@imagineering-usa.com

-Working on the new cover for the CD and finishing the opening for the CD
+Working on the new cover for the CD and finishing the opening for the

 itself.